vs

 No network traffic analysis or real-world scenario testing

-Qodo focuses primarily on code-level issues, which often leads to lower overall test coverage across methods and lines.
+Qodo focuses on code-level issues, resulting in lower test coverage.

 Automatic discovery and mapping of APIs, schemas, and microservices